LynneYan/HomologyDR_Tearing/README.md

 Tested with both Python 2.7 and Ubuntu 16.04.

+#### What to expect

+You can see results of:
+- DR with datasets: Swiss-roll-with-a-hole and Fishing-Net in "LandmarkingDR_synthetic_dataset.py"
+- DR with datasets: Octa and Airfoil1 in "LandmarkingDR_Realword_dataset.py"
+- Tearing with datasets: Cylinder-3 and Cylinder-5 in "Tearing.py"

+#### Run

     $ virtualenv HomologyDR-demo-env
     $ source HomologyDR-demo-env/bin/activate
     (HomologyDR-demo-env) $ pip install -r requirements.txt